grafana/grafana/docs/sources/administration/image_rendering.md

 installed on your system you can configure [Grafana Image renderer plugin](#grafana-image-renderer-plugin) to use this instead of the pre-packaged version of Chromium.

-> Please note that this not is recommended since you may encounter problems if the installed version of Chrome/Chromium not
+> Please note that this is not recommended since you may encounter problems if the installed version of Chrome/Chromium is not
 > is compatible with the [Grafana Image renderer plugin](#grafana-image-renderer-plugin).

 To override the path to the Chrome/Chromium executable you can set an environment variable and make sure that